QuantaAlpha/GitTaskBench/README.md

 ## 🛠️ How to Adapt to Agent Frameworks

-We provide detailed configuration guidelines on how to integrate **GitTaskBench** with existing state-of-the-art general-purpose agent frameworks, including **OpenHands** and **SWE-Agent**.
+We provide detailed configuration guidelines on how to integrate **GitTaskBench** with existing state-of-the-art general-purpose agent frameworks, including **OpenHands**, **SWE-Agent** and **Aider**.
 This enables users to seamlessly run batches of benchmark tasks within their agent pipelines.

 *In fact, the batch runner we provide—designed to enable efficient execution of multiple tasks—**is not limited to GitTaskBench**, and can be broadly applied to other benchmarks and agent-based task suites as well.*